 No matter the course, you can expect military law enforcement training to include managing traffic, criminal investigations, prisoner handling, and riot control, as well as covering unique military subjects like crew-served weaponry, Military Operations in Urban Terrain (MOUT), and the laws of war.

 - Army training for new recruits takes place at Fort Leonard Wood, Missouri, and lasts 20 weeks.
-If that sounds like a long time to spend in the “Show Me State,” remember it includes basic training and combat training on top of actual classroom and on-the-job instruction for the MOS.
-Interestingly, the course website mentions that during the last phase of training, soldiers receive the “perk” of reduced Drill Sergeant supervision.
-(I’m sure they get yelled at by someone else anyway.)
+It includes basic training and combat training on top of actual classroom and on-the-job instruction for the MOS.

-- The Marines also send their MPs to the Army’s schoolhouse at Ft Leonard Wood, but since they’ve already graduated their own boot camp and combat training, they only attend the Basic Military Police Course for three months.
-Always hungry for the company of fellow Leathernecks -- until they show up and start stealing your stuff -– Marines share bunks at the Leonard Wood Marine Detachment with students training at other Army schools to become motor transport operators, chemical/biological/radiation/nuclear defense technicians, and engineers.
+- The Marines also send their MPs to the Army’s schoolhouse at Ft.
+Leonard Wood, but since they’ve already graduated their own boot camp and combat training, they only attend the Basic Military Police Course for three months.
+Marines share bunks at the Leonard Wood Marine Detachment with students training at other Army schools to become motor transport operators, chemical/biological/radiation/nuclear defense technicians, and engineers.